Great North of Scotland Railway: Deeside Railway

 The Royal Family used the line from 1853 to travel to Balmoral Castle; in September 1866 the British Royal Train used Ballater station nearly a month before public services reached the station.
 At first Queen Victoria visited once a year, this becoming twice a year after Albert died in 1861.
 The number of visits returned to one a year after Edward VII became king in 1901.
 From 8 October 1865 a daily 'Messenger Train' ran when the Royal Family was at Balmoral.
 First class accommodation was available on these trains; accompanying servants were charged third class fares.
 In the late 1850s and early 1860s the Great North and the Scottish North Eastern Railway (SNER) were in conflict over the joint station in Aberdeen.
 Frustrated with lack of progress, the SNER proposed a new line that crossed the Deeside Railway.
 Whilst in discussions with the SNER about a link from this new line to the Deeside, a lease for the Deeside Railway was offered to the Great North, which was rapidly accepted.
-The Deeside board accepted the lease by a majority vote on 13 May 1862, and it was approved by Parliament on 30 July 1866.
-The Aboyne & Braemar remained independent, although services were operated by the Great North.
+The Deeside board accepted the lease by a majority vote on 13 May 1862, and it was approved by Parliament in the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii) on 30 July 1866.
+The Aboyne and Braemar remained independent, although services were operated by the Great North.

 Amalgamation

 After opening to Keith in 1854 the Great North of Scotland Railway operated over 54 mi of line.
 Ten years later this had almost quadrupled but more than three-quarters was over leased or subsidiary railways.
 Eventual amalgamation with many of these railways had been prompted from the start.
-The necessary authority was sought and on 30 July 1866 the Great North of Scotland Railway (Amalgamation) Act received Royal Assent, this Act also permitting the Great North to lease the Deeside Railway.
-The other companies merged two days later, except the Banffshire and Morayshire, which had started as separate undertakings and were not included in the 1866 Act, although permission for the Banffshire to merge was gained the following year.
+The necessary authority was sought and on 30 July 1866 the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii) received royal assent, this act also permitting the Great North to lease the Deeside Railway.
+The other companies merged two days later, except the Banffshire and Morayshire, which had started as separate undertakings and were not included in the 1866 act of Parliament, although permission for the Banffshire to merge was gained the following year in the Great North of Scotland Railway (Further Powers) Act 1867 (30 & 31 Vict. c. cxc).
 After the extension of the Deeside opened in 1866 and the merger of the Banffshire the following year the Great North of Scotland Railway owned 226+1/4 mi of line and operated over a further 61 mi.